Learning to Translate Noise for Robust Image Denoising: Image Denoising through Noise Translation

-In this section, we present a robust image denoising framework featuring a novel noise translation process, designed to effectively handle diverse unseen noise.
-Our framework consists of: (1) a noise translation network to transform the arbitrary noise in an input image into ideal Gaussian noise, and (2) a denoising network to remove the translated noise to produce a clean output.
+This section presents our robust image denoising framework with a novel noise translation process, designed to handle diverse real-world noise.
+Our framework first transforms a noisy image $I$ into an image with Gaussian noise \(I_{\mathcal{T}}\), which is then fed into the denoising network to produce the final denoised output $\hat{I}_{\mathcal{T}}$.
+The whole process is given by